Zoo TV: Live from Sydney: Release

+Critical reception

-Critical receptionZoo TV: Live from Sydney received favourable reviews from critics.
+Zoo TV: Live from Sydney received favourable reviews from critics.
 Reviewing the VHS release, Richard Harrington of The Washington Post said, "Though not better than the real thing, this is a solid approximation of U2's long-running, state-of-several arts world tour, the one that set technological standards that Pink Floyd and the Rolling Stones will be hard-pressed to match."
 He judged that "Occasionally, frenetic editing undermines U2's intentions, which are both entertainment and challenge", but thought that overall "this film captures a great band in great, definitive performance".
 Brett Thomas of The Sun-Herald said, "The sheet vastness and technological gadgetry of the Zoo TV tour presents an obvious problem when transferring it to the small screen, so this video may be less effective for those who didn't see the production first hand.
 But as far as producing an engrossing, stirring rock concert, U2 show they have few peers."
 Mark Brown of the Orange County Register called it "the real thing — more than two hours of glorious, uninterrupted U2 concert footage".
 Brown said, "throughout you get the front-row spectacle of the stunning Zoo tour.
 Most music videos are hard to watch more than once; this one demands repeated viewing."
 Catherine Applefeld of Billboard said, "The 28 cameras that were employed... at first blush might seem a bit excessive, but just minutes into this video masterpiece, viewers will be praising the merits of each and every one."
 Applefeld described the show as "A veritable blizzard of hi-tech artistry" and thought the set list covered the band's repertoire well.
 Amy Linden of Entertainment Weekly said, "Although U2 is in fine musical form... the emphasis... isn't on the band's chops, but rather on their chips (as in computers)".
 She thought that the tour's "high-tech hoopla slowly eats away at what is actually a powerful performance" and that the group used video clichés with a "pretentious smugness".